-The favored behavior is shown in figure 2.
+The favored behavior is shown in figure 1 (right).
 Self-organization methodologies are used to provide a network-centric actuation control, i.e. a processing of measurement data within the network and a direct interaction with associated, i.e. co-located actuators.
 How can we build a system that behaves in this fashion and that shows the desired emergent behavior?
-We tried to adapt mechanisms as known from biology described in the previous section.
-The result is a data-centric message forwarding, aggregation, and processing.
+We tried to adapt mechanisms as known from cell biology as described in the next section.
+The result is a datacentric message forwarding, aggregation, and processing.
 The key requirements can be summarized as follows: